A reduced model for droplet dynamics with interfacial viscosity

 At $\Ca=0.3$ and 0.5, a sharper growth of the error appears, especially when both viscosities are large.
 This behaviour is expected: large deformations amplify nonlinear couplings in the interfacial stress that the EMM model, derived in the small-deformation limit, can only approximate. {Overall, Fig.~\ref{fig:error} provides a quantitative map of the domain of validity of the EMM model, highlighting the regions where deviations grow and FRS become indispensable.
-Note that, at $\Ca=0.5$, breakup occurs for small values of $\Bqs$ (the corresponding region is shown in grey).
-This behaviour is fully consistent with the physical mechanism discussed above: when $\Bqs=0$, the surface-divergence term in the interfacial stress remains active and enhances the deformation, making the droplet more susceptible to breakup.
+Note that, at $\Ca=0.5$, breakup occurs for small values of $\Bqs$ (the corresponding region is shown in grey). {Although the FRS does not resolve topological changes, the onset of breakup is still captured in practice as a loss of numerical stability at large deformations~\cite{guglietta2025Deformation}.} This behaviour is fully consistent with the physical mechanism discussed above: when $\Bqs=0$, the surface-divergence term in the interfacial stress remains active and enhances the deformation, making the droplet more susceptible to breakup.
 As $\Bqs$ increases, this contribution is progressively damped, leading to a stabilizing effect.